“Can you get us in the Financial Review or The Australian?” “Can you get me interviewed on BBC TV or Bloomberg TV?”

 - Ask the journalist for some guide questions or at least an overall topic

-- If you have a Public Relations or Media relations manager who contacts the journalist directly, ask him/her to get more information about the topic
+- If you have a PR coach, a Public Relations or Media relations manager who contacts the journalist directly, ask him/her to get more information about the topic

 Mistake #2: Not knowing who will be interviewing you

 If you don’t know who you will be talking to, you can’t prepare properly because you don’t know their interviewing style.
 It is a big mistake to go to an interview if you don’t know who will be throwing the questions at you.

 How to avoid it: